I’ve been thinking lately about the topic of moms and sex ed.

 4. Teach your sons about feminine beauty that lasts

 Most of us know about the “Proverbs 31 woman,” but we often forget that the male author of this passage learned this ideal from his own mother (Proverbs 31:1).
 When King Lemuel was seeking a bride, it was his mother’s voice that guided him to someone who could be trusted (v.11), someone intelligent and diligent (v.13-19), someone generous (v.20) and wise (v.26).
-We should teach our sons that a woman who fears the Lord has an inner beauty that is far more valuable than anything they will find on the cover of Cosmo.
+When it comes to moms and sex ed, we should teach our sons that a woman who fears the Lord has an inner beauty that is far more valuable than anything they will find on the cover of Cosmo.

 Demonstrate how much you love your husband by how you talk about him, how you talk to him, and how you touch him.
 One of the reasons why our sons so often run to pornography or easy sex is because they have never seen a godly alternative.
 Show affection to your husband so your kids will learn to long for real love, not lust.
 Your sons should see their dad rejoicing with you, the wife of his youth (Proverbs 5:18).